BLOG WAS ORIGINALLY WRITTEN in 2017 (so some references to politics have possibly changed)

 How do you play a person against or for the Muslim ban?

-How do you play a woman who has been sexually harassed by a man in power?
+How do you play a person who has been sexually harassed by a person in power?

 How do you play a politician who will do anything to get elected?